 “By failing to prepare, you are preparing to fail,” Franklin said.

-The first thing to prepare for is an emergency.
+The first thing is to save an emergency fund.
 If you lose your job, you need enough to cover three to nine months of living expenses.

 Expect the unexpected.
 You know you’ll eventually need to replace your car or get a new roof on your house.
 Write down how much that will cost.
 If you think you’ll need $10,000 to put toward a car in four years, you’ll need to save $208 a month.
 If too much of your income is already going to credit card debt payments, you may benefit from credit counseling.